Signs Your Church May Be a Christian Cult

 1. When church becomes all about the leader it's time to run

 The first sign that you may be in a Christian cult is when everything is about your leader.
-When you are hearing more about how special your pastor is and less about Jesus, this is not biblicalv.
-The Bible says in I Timothy 2:5 New International Version
+When you are hearing more about how special your pastor is and less about Jesus, this is not biblical.
+The Bible says in I Timothy 2:5 NIV

 You may be noticing that almost every week someone is in the pulpit telling you to put money in the preacher's hand, above and beyond his salary.
 Members may be asked to cook food for his family, and travel with him to preach even when you must travel out of town.
 At the same time, you are being told that you should not speak to him after service, don't call his home or try to talk to the first lady or their children when you see them on Sunday.